Does Spouse Income Count for Student Loan Repayment? | IDR Explained

 How Joint Income and Proration Work

 When an IDR plan uses joint income, your payment isn’t calculated separately from your spouse.
-The servicer creates one household payment based on your combined income and then divides that payment between you based on how much of the total federal student loan debt each of you owes.
+The servicer calculates one household payment from your combined income, then divides it based on each spouse’s share of the total federal loan balance.

 The split is called proration.
-If you owe most of the household’s federal balance, you’re assigned most of the household IDR payment.
-If your spouse owes only a small share, they’re responsible for only a small part of that joint amount.
+If you owe most of the federal balance, you’re assigned most of the payment.

 Why Your Tax Filing Status Matters